Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption

 Most existing LLM text watermarking methods focus on determining whether a piece of text was generated by an AI model, rather than addressing the misuse of LLMs in specific, high-stakes contexts.
 However, many real-world scenarios, such as a conference organizer trying to detect AI-written peer reviews or a teacher seeking to identify LLM-generated homework, involve content created outside these trusted parties' control.
 In these cases, existing LLM text watermarking approaches, which rely on modifying the model generation process, are difficult to apply.
 This highlights the need for alternative strategies that can operate in user-driven workflows.

-One promising approach is to modify the input to the LLM.
-Given that many lazy reviewers (or students) paste documents directly into an LLM for summarization or drafting, the documents can be embedded with imperceptible in-context watermarking instructions.
+One promising approach is to modify the LLM input.
+Since many lazy reviewers (or students) paste documents directly into LLMs for summarization or drafting, documents can be embedded with imperceptible ICW instructions.
 These signals subtly influence the LLM’s output, allowing downstream detection without altering the model or disrupting the reviewer’s workflow.

-This strategy motivates a new form of LLM text watermark, \emph{In-Context Watermarkings (ICWs)}, and its application in sensitive settings such as peer reviews or student homework.
-ICW embeds watermarks into generated text by leveraging the powerful in-context learning~\cite{dong2022incontextsurvey, brown2020fewshot} and instruction-following abilities~\cite{zhou2023instruction, mu2023caninstruction} of LLMs.
-By inserting carefully designed watermarking instructions into the input prompt, the model can be guided to produce outputs that carry detectable signals, enabling reliable downstream detection of LLM-generated content without modifying the model itself.
+This strategy motivates a new form of LLM text watermark, \emph{ICWs}, and its application in sensitive settings such as peer reviews or student homework.
+ICWs leverage LLM's in-context learning~\cite{dong2022incontextsurvey, brown2020fewshot} and instruction-following abilities~\cite{zhou2023instruction, mu2023caninstruction} to embed detectable signals into generated text.
+By inserting carefully designed watermarking instructions into the prompt, LLMs can produce watermarked outputs, enabling reliable detection without modifying the model itself.
 The effectiveness of ICWs, including detection performance, robustness, and text quality, has been demonstrated empirically in existing works \cite{liu2025incontext, zhong2024watermarking, rao2025detecting}.
-Results indicate that, with well-designed watermarking instructions, ICW achieves strong performance across both proprietary and open-source models (e.g., GPT-o3-mini \cite{o3mini}, Claude 3.5 Sonnet \cite{claude_sonnet}, Llama 3 \cite{grattafiori2024llama}).
-The detailed experimental results can be found in \cite{liu2025incontext, zhong2024watermarking, rao2025detecting}.
+Results indicate that, with well-designed watermarking instructions, ICW achieves strong performance across both proprietary and open-source models.
+Detailed experimental results are reported in these studies.